 Pretesting and Posttesting

-who score too low on a Level A pretest to obtain a scale score .
+Individuals who score too low on a Level A pretest to obtain a scale score may use Form 27/28 as a Beginning Literacy level test to receive a scale score.
 Additionally, individuals who score too low on Levels B, C, or D pretests to receive a scale score must retest at the next lower level to obtain a scale score.
 Similarly, individuals who score above the scale score range can retest at the next higher level.

-Individuals who achieve a high-end (also called conservative estimate) scale score on a pretest
+Individuals who achieve a high-end (also called conservative estimate) scale score on a pretest or posttest may retest at a higher level or use the conservative estimate score, as outlined in the Reading GOALS Test Administration Manual.

 Testing Time for Reading GOALS